Octopus Handprint Craft for Kids (Free Printable Template)

 That flexibility makes this craft work beautifully for toddlers, preschoolers, classrooms, and busy moms who want an easy win.

-Why Moms Love This Craft
+Why You’ll Love This Octopus Craft

-• No paint required (a huge bonus for avoiding mess)
+• No paint required (huge win)

 • Uses basic supplies you already have

-• Makes a sweet ocean-themed keepsake
+• Makes a sweet keepsake or display piece

 • Markers (white and black for details)